-You are in the market to sell your house and are comparing home buyers in New Jersey, Brooklyn, Queens, Long Island, NJ & NY.
+You are in the market to sell your house and are comparing home buyers in North Carolina & New Jersey, NC & NJ.
 How do you know if this buyer is a great home buyer or a bad one?
 With the wonders of today’s internet, you are able to do your homework on just about anything or anyone!
 Check with credible rating sources to see what other people’s experiences have been, see if they are active on social media, how does their website look?
 What kind of property do they regularly purchase?

 Great home buyers will offer you a quick closing; sometimes as fast as 2 business days.
 They will offer to pay for your property in 100% cash, but may also use other payment types to suit the situation.
 Bad home buyers are difficult to get in touch with, they may offer you a quick closing but constantly delay or do not return your phone calls or emails.
 If they do close, they may have had to be qualified for a loan first, and hopefully, they are able to have the final closing.
 Great home buyers will also not typically renegotiate unless extraneous situations arise or hidden facts are uncovered.
 Bad home buyers may try to readjust the price, maybe even multiple times.

 A great home buyer will have a lot of reviews, mostly positive.
 We all know that things happen, and sometimes people make mistakes, so there may be some negative reviews.
 This shouldn’t sway your decision too much at first, but make sure to read if the home buyer has responded to the reviews.
 If they did, how did they handle the situation?
 Do you agree with how they handled it?
 If you were the seller in that situation, would you have been settled?
 Also, don’t be afraid to ask around.
 Have your family or friends ever heard of this buyer?